AdobeDocs/commerce-merchant-services.en/help/data-connection/events.md

 ## Search events

 The search events provide data relevant to the shopper's intent.
-Insight into a shopper's intent helps merchants see how shoppers are searching for items, what they click on, and ultimately purchase or abandon.
+Insight into a shopper's intent helps merchants see how shoppers are searching for items, what they click, and ultimately purchase or abandon.
 An example of how you might use this data is if you want to target existing shoppers who search for your top product, but never purchase the product.

-Use the `searchRequest.id` and `searchResponse.id` fields found in both the `searchRequestSent` and `searchResponseReceived` events to cross reference a search request to the corresponding search response.
+Use the `searchRequest.id` and `searchResponse.id` fields found in both the `searchRequestSent` and `searchResponseReceived` events to cross-reference a search request to the corresponding search response.

 ### searchRequestSent